Travel Info

 Accommodation and Food

-As per the Tourism Council of Bhutan regulation, only 3 stars and above hotels/resorts/Guest Houses are to be used to accommodate international tourists.
+As per the Department of Tourism of Bhutan regulation, 3, 4 & 5 stars and above hotels/resorts/Guest Houses are to be used to accommodate international tourists.
 Visitors also have the option to stay in luxury hotels and resorts at extra cost.

 Bhutanese food is hot and spicy.
 For our visitors, however, Chinese, Indian and Continental dishes are also served.
 The more adventurous visitors can try hot Bhutanese dishes.
 For visitors on trek we serve three meals a day – nutritious and tasty dishes.
 Meals are normally served in buffet style in hotels.